 Rainbow Bakery in Cranston has plenty of Hanukkah treats, my favorite being the sisal bread (it’s essentially bread made from corn and rye flour).

 Head over to Davis Dairy for the best frozen latkes.
 (Please don’t come at me with your sour cream.
 Apple sauce for the win.
 Always.)

-While I’ve only listed eight incredible ways to celebrate the victory of the Maccabees, there are plenty of other things to do.
+While I’ve only listed a few ways to celebrate the victory of the Maccabees, there are plenty of other things to do.
 Why not discuss over a rousing game of dreidel with your neighbors?